 Step 1: Schedule a Consultation With a Texas Debt Defense Attorney

-If you are being sued for debt collection in Texas, we recommend consulting with an experienced debt defense attorney.
-An attorney can help you in many ways, from helping you understand your legal options to gathering evidence and representing and defending you through case resolution.
+Regardless of whether a credit card company or debt buyer is suing you, we recommend consulting with experienced attorneys.
+An attorney can help you in many ways, from providing essential legal guidance to helping you understand your legal options.
+Likewise, advising you on the best legal action to take, gathering evidence, and representing and defending you through case resolution.

-At Warren & Migliaccio, we represent and defend individuals like you in debt collection lawsuits throughout Texas.
-We have extensive experience and success in helping our clients get debt lawsuits resolved.
+At Warren & Migliaccio , we represent and defend individuals like you in debt collection lawsuits throughout Texas.
+We have extensive experience and a successful track record in assisting our clients in resolving debt lawsuits.
 In some cases, we are able to get a lawsuit against our client dismissed.
 A few ways we help our clients include, but are not limited to:

 Step 2: Answer the Lawsuit

 In Texas, you have a specific amount of time to file a formal response to the lawsuit, depending on the court handling your case.
-You have 20 days to respond in Texas county and district courts.
-In Texas justice courts, you have 14 days.
+You have 20 days to respond in any Texas county or district court.
+In Texas justice courts, sometimes referred to as a small claims court, you have 14 days to respond to the court summons.

-You should always answer the lawsuit within the allotted time frame.
-You can use our guide about responding to a debt lawsuit to help you with your response.
-However, we recommend working with an experienced Texas debt defense lawyer to best protect your interests and ensure you do not make any mistakes that could hurt your case.
+You should always answer the lawsuit within the allotted time frame and in a timely manner.
+You can use our guide about responding to a debt lawsuit to help you with your response and the court forms you will need.
+But, we recommend working with experienced debt resolution lawyers.
+They will protect your interests and ensure you do not make any mistakes that could hurt your case.

-If you miss this deadline, the debt collector may get a default judgment against you.
-A default judgment essentially means you lose the case, and the debt collector wins, even if you do not recognize the debt and believe you do not owe it.
+If you miss this deadline, the debt collector may win the court case and get a default judgment against you.
+A default judgment means you lose the case, and the debt collector wins, even if you do not recognize the debt and believe you do not owe it.
+A default judgment can result in serious consequences, including a court order to freeze your bank account and the loss of access to your money.
+In my years of helping folks with debt problems, a bank account garnishment is one of the most frustrating a difficult situations to deal with.
+So, if you face a debt lawsuit, ensure that you file your answer to the lawsuit.

 Step 3: Collect Evidence to Support the Case Dismissal

-In order to get the case dismissed, you need evidence to support the case dismissal.
+Your first step in securing the case’s dismissal is to gather evidence that can challenge the debt collector’s claims.
 First, you should demand debt validation from the debt collector.
 Just because someone claims you owe them money does not mean they have the legal right to sue.
-It is common for debts to be bought and sold multiple times.
-The debt collector must prove that the debt is yours, that you owe it, and that it has the right to collect it.
+It is common for debts to be bought and sold many times.
+The debt collector must prove that the debt is yours, that you owe it, and that it has the right to collect it .

 - Do you recognize the debt?